ubccr/ccrdocs/pages/howto/newenv.md

 !!!
 Warning "Default version changing soon"
-    The latest software environment `ccrsoft/2023.01` will be loaded by default starting after the December 2023 maintenance downtime.
+    The latest software environment `ccrsoft/2023.01` will be loaded by default starting after the January 2024 maintenance downtime.
 Users are encouraged to migrate all workflows to `ccrsoft/2023.01` as soon as possible

 ## How to use new compute resources?

 CCR recently deployed brand new compute resources with new processors, memory, and GPUs.
-These nodes have been temporarily put into a reservation for users to access them and starting after the December 2023 maintenance downtime you will no longer need to specify the reservation.
+These nodes have been temporarily put into a reservation for users to access them and starting after the January maintenance downtime you will no longer need to specify the reservation.

 Currently, you will need to specify the following in your batch scripts: